jasonkoon/shutdown_button/README.md

+set for using GPIO 18 and ground (6th and 7th pin from corner on outside row)

 # Combined Restart / Shutdown Button for Raspberry Pi

 A very simple systemd service for Raspberry Pi that provides a